ardeshir/ardeshir.github.io/docs/access.md

 - Manage secure access by using Azure AD
 - Manage application access
 - Manage access control Questions for this domain comprise 30% of the total questions for this exam.
-# Practive Questions & Answers
+# Practice Questions & Answers

 ## QUESTIONS
 ### The following users were deleted from Azure Active Directory: